 What each option does is explained quite well under each option.

 I usually stick to the first 3 options.

-(Note: you will need to connect your Google Adwords account for the tool to work glitch free).
+(Note: you will need to connect your Google Adwords account for the keyword research tool to work glitch free).

 Once you click on next notice the left bottom tasks section.
 The section provides you with information on the % of task completion.

 At present, the task with the tool is to provide you keywords around the seed keyword small business consulting.

 Once the keyword research is completed, you will see a list of keywords divided by groups.